achim1/dactylos/README.md

 ### Usage

-Two binaries are provided, one for data-taking and anohter one for analysis of a (possible X-ray) spectrum
+Two binaries are provided, one for data-taking and another one for analysis of a (possible X-ray) spectrum